 The strength of an asset determines its valuation in the market among competitors.
 Factors like customer responsiveness, market distribution, etc. determine its value at the best.

-Besides that, the business should not ignore the threat of substitutes and new entry, as they affect the value of IP assets drastically.
+Besides that, the business should not ignore the threat of substitutes and new entries, as they affect the value of IP assets drastically.

 6. Counsel on intellectual property laws